SHINE: A Scalable In-Context Hypernetwork for Mapping Context to LoRA in a Single Pass: Training

 Our primary objective is to \textbf{learn a hypernetwork capable of mapping any meaningful natural language contexts to high-quality LoRA adapters}.
 We define meaningful contexts as coherent, semantically well-formed text.
 A high-quality adapter is defined as one that enables the base model to answer context-dependent queries naturally and accurately without directly accessing the context.

-While conceptually straightforward, high quality context QA dataset is rare.
-Therefore, our training pipeline mirrors the standard LLM development lifecycle, consisting of two stages: \textbf{Pretraining} on general language modeling task and \textbf{Instruction Fine-Tuning} on QA tasks.
+While conceptually straightforward, high quality context QA datasets are rare.
+Therefore, our training pipeline mirrors the standard LLM development lifecycle, consisting of two stages: \textbf{Pretraining} on general language modeling tasks and \textbf{Instruction Fine-Tuning} on QA tasks.

 \textbf{Notation:} Let $\mathbf{c} = (c_1, c_2, \ldots, c_N)$ denote the input context.
 The trainable parameters include the M2P Transformer ($\Theta_{\mathrm{T}}$), the Meta-LoRA parameters ($\Theta_{\mathrm{M}}$), and the initial memory embeddings ($\mathbf{m}$).
 The frozen base LLM parameters are denoted as $\Theta_{\mathrm{LLM}}$.
 The generated LoRA adapter, denoted as $\Theta_{\mathrm{GLoRA}}$, is a function of the context and the hypernetwork: $\Theta_{\mathrm{GLoRA}} = f(\mathbf{c}; \Theta_{\mathrm{T}}, \Theta_{\mathrm{M}}, \mathbf{m})$.
 Let $P(\mathbf{y}|\mathbf{x}; \Theta_{\mathrm{GLoRA}}, \Theta_{\mathrm{LLM}})$ denote the probability that LLM with LoRA $\Theta_{\mathrm{GLoRA}}$ generates text $\mathbf{y}$ with input prompt $\mathbf{x}$.